Olive oil extraction: First cold pressed – cold extraction

 Many oils are marketed as first cold pressed or cold extraction.
 "Cold" means no heat is added during extraction.
 "Pressed" means that the olives are crushed in a mill to extract the oil.

 In the EU, these designations are regulated by Article 5 of Commission Regulation (EC) No 1019/2002 of 13 June 2002 on marketing standards for olive oil.
 This article states that in order to use these designations the olive oil bottler must prove that the temperature of malaxation and extraction was under 27 °C (80 °F).

-For olive oil bottled outside EU countries, this regulation does not apply, and thus the consumer has no assurance that these statements are true.

 The temperature of malaxation and extraction is crucial due to its effect on olive oil quality.
-When high temperatures are applied, the more volatile aromas are lost and the rate of oil oxidation is increased, producing therefore lower quality oils.
-In addition, the chemical content of the polyphenols, antioxidants, and vitamins present in the oil is reduced by higher temperatures.
+When high temperatures are applied, the more volatile polyphenols are lost and the rate of oil oxidation is increased, producing lower quality oils.
+In addition, the chemical content of polyphenols, antioxidants, and vitamins present in the oil is reduced by higher temperatures.
 The temperature is adjusted basically by controlling the temperature of the water added during these two steps.
 High temperatures are used to increase the yield of olive oil obtained from the paste.

 Alternative configurations

 Some producers, in order to maximise product quality, choose to combine the traditional grinding method, the stone mill, with a modern decanter.
-This technique produces more selective grinding of the olives, reduces the malaxation time olive paste, and avoids the complicated cleaning of the olive press fibre disks.
+This technique produces more selective grinding of the olives, reduces the malaxation time of the olive paste, and avoids the complicated cleaning of fibre disks.
 Because the use of the stone mill requires a loading and unloading phase, this extraction method is discontinuous, i.e., there are times when all the machinery is stopped, therefore it is generally not used on a large commercial scale, being applied only by small scale olive mills producing high quality olive oil.